backpagepod/backpagepod.github.io/_posts/2023-03-24-episode-121-two-el-gigantes-play-re4-remake.markdown

 ---
 title: "Episode 121: Two El Gigantes Play Resident Evil 4 Remake"
 date:   2023-03-24 09:00:00 +0000
+excerpt: "We've both finished Resident Evil 4 Remake, which is out now!
+The original was an era-defining game for us, so what's the deal with this one?"
 excerpt_separator: "<!--more-->"
 categories:
 - Episode